Co-Developed Exam Planned to Launch In 10 US Centers in Q1 2019;

 Furthermore, Malachi Sheahan, MD, noted, “It is imperative that we have the ability to objectively assess the technical skills of our trainees.
 With FLS, a program that has been mandated since 2004, valuable lessons have been learned.
 We are simply translating those lessons into vascular surgery.
 Our hope is to encourage residents’ mastery of fundamental skills early in training so they have a better foundation and longer window to learn complex open and endovascular procedures.”

 Certain statements made in this release that are not statements of historical or current facts are forward-looking statements within the meaning of the Private Securities Litigation Reform Act of 1995.
-Forward-looking statements involve known and unknown risks, uncertainties and other factors that may cause the actual results, performance or achievements of 3D Systems to be materially different from historical results or from any future results or projections expressed or implied by such forward-looking statements.
+Forward-looking statements involve known and unknown risks, uncertainties and other factors that may cause the actual results, performance or achievements of Surgical Science to be materially different from historical results or from any future results or projections expressed or implied by such forward-looking statements.
 In many cases, forward looking statements can be identified by terms such as “believes,” “belief,” “expects,” “may,” “will,” “estimates,” “intends,” “anticipates” or “plans” or the negative of these terms or other comparable terminology.
 Forward-looking statements are based upon management’s beliefs, assumptions and current expectations and may include comments as to the company’s beliefs and expectations as to future events and trends affecting its business and are necessarily subject to uncertainties, many of which are outside the control of the company.
 The factors described under the headings “Forward-Looking Statements” and “Risk Factors” in 3DSystems’ periodic filings with the Securities and Exchange Commission, as well as other factors, could cause actual results to differ materially from those reflected or predicted in forward-looking statements.
 Although management believes that the expectations reflected in the forward-looking statements are reasonable, forward-looking statements are not, and should not be relied upon as a guarantee of future performance or results, nor will they necessarily prove to be accurate indications of the times at which such performance or results will be achieved.
 The forward-looking statements included are made only as the date of the statement.
-3D Systems undertakes no obligation to update or review any forward-looking statements made by management or on its behalf, whether as a result of future developments, subsequent events or circumstances or otherwise.
+Surgical Science undertakes no obligation to update or review any forward-looking statements made by management or on its behalf, whether as a result of future developments, subsequent events or circumstances or otherwise.

 About the Association of Program Directors in Vascular Surgery (APDVS): The membership of the Association of Program Directors in Vascular Surgery (APDVS) includes more than 100 directors of vascular surgery residency programs in the United States.
 APDVS addresses the educational, regulatory, and financial issues that impact the education of future vascular surgeons, and plays a critical role in setting the standards of vascular surgery curriculum.